 Insider Threat Awareness: What Is It, Why Does It Matter, and How Can You Improve It?

 Cybersecurity compliance with standards, laws, and regulations aims to protect consumers’ data and provide general guidance for organizations to better secure sensitive data.
 Without the right security controls and tools in your cloud infrastructure for IT compliance, your organization may lose millions of dollars in fines in case of a data breach.

 Prominent cloud computing providers are aligned with the most known compliance requirements.
 However, organizations using these cloud services still have to ensure their own data processes and security are compliant.
 Given the lack of visibility in ever-changing cloud environments, the compliance audit process is not easy.

-To comply with IT requirements, you must first define which standards pertain to your industry and which your organization must meet.
-To make this process easier, consider hiring a data protection officer (DPO) who will provide you with expert knowledge in cybersecurity and IT compliance.
+To meet IT compliance requirements, you must first define which standards pertain to your industry and which your organization must meet.
+For instance, following SWIFT Customer Security Programme (CSP) requirements is mandatory for each financial organization that uses SWIFT services.
+Similarly, any organization that stores customer data in the cloud must follow SOC 2 compliance requirements.
+To easily identify the requirements that your organization must meet, consider hiring a data protection officer (DPO) who will provide you with expert knowledge in cybersecurity and IT compliance.

 Deploying Ekran System in your cloud infrastructure can help your organization meet the requirements of the following cybersecurity standards, laws, and regulations:

 7. Efficiently respond to security incidents